 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, the System will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
-The individual investment guidelines for each investment manager require that managed investments be held and maintained with the master custodian in the name of the PFPRS.
+The individual investment guidelines for each investment manager require that managed investments be held and maintained with the master custodian in the name of the System.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, or are not registered in the System's name, and held by the counterparty.
-The System's investments are not exposed to custodial credit risk if they are insured or registered in the System's name.
+The System's name.
 The System's investments are not exposed to custodial credit risk because all securities are held by the System's custodial bank in the System's name.